mftenergy/Gitting-comfortable/slidedeck/slides.md

 </template>

 </v-switch>

 ---

+# Git: Revert / Reset - recap

+---

 # Git: Stash - introduction

 Git `stash` is a command that can help you save work that you unintentionally put on the wrong branch.
 When you have made changes to files while having checked out the wrong branch, and you then want to transfer said changes to a correct target branch, then git will prohibit you from simply checkout out said branch.
-This is where `git stash` comes in handy, since you by this can save work in a queue, checkout the correct target branch and `pop` the changes out of the queue thereby onto the currect target branch.
+This is where `git stash` comes in handy, since you by this can save work in a queue, checkout the correct target branch and `pop` the changes out of the queue thereby onto the current target branch.

 Useful commands: